Economics News and Commentary

 The US government has been blocking the appointment of judge to a key international trade court, we ask why?

-The BBC's Aaron Heslehurst explains how bottled water became a million dollar idea.
+The BBC's Aaron Heslehurst explains how trainers became a million dollar idea.